Niema-Lab/Virus-Database-Notes/README.md

 ### Data Storage

 CRAM format: Highly compressed, lossless, reference-based, sequence data format.
 May have higher processing overhead for compression/decompression.

+For possibly an even more compressed form (possibly importing / exporting data), can look into: https://github.com/refresh-bio/agc.

 ### Data Operations